bertiewooster/chempy/README.rst

    >>> methane.composition
    {6: 1, 1: 4}

-Previously, if you supplied a malformed chemical formula, ChemPy would simply stop interpreting at the last valid element.
+Previously, if you supplied an invalid chemical formula, ChemPy would simply stop interpreting at the last valid element.
 For example, if you forgot to capitalize the ``H`` in methane, and wrote it as ``"Ch4"``, ``Substance.from_formula("Ch4").name`` would return ``C`` without providing any warning.

-Now, ChemPy will raise a ParseException:
+Now, ChemPy will raise a ParseException for an invalid chemical formula:

 .. code:: python